Suzanne Goldenberg: Reporting

 Goldenberg reported on many military conflicts early in her career, such as the wars in Chechnya, Georgia, and Nagorno Karabakh in the early 1990s, the Taliban takeover of Afghanistan in 1996, and the 2003 invasion of Iraq.
 She won a Bayeux-Calvados Award for war correspondents for her coverage in Iraq.
 She also has reported on the Israeli–Palestinian conflict, for which she was named the Reporter of the Year by What the Papers Say, the Foreign Press Association, and the London Press Club.
 She also received the London Press Club's Edgar Wallace Award in May 2001, and won the James Cameron Memorial Trust Award later that year.
 As The Guardians United States environmental correspondent, she has been commended for her work on climate change and other environment issues.
 She has said her beat entails working in a "highly combustible atmosphere" similar to the one she experienced when reporting on the Israel-Palestine conflict.

 Books

-Goldenberg has written two books: Pride of Small Nations: The Caucasus and Post-Soviet Disorder (1994), about the three countries in the Caucasus which had become independent of Russia after the collapse of the Soviet Union, as well as Chechnya and other non-Slavic republics seeking to re-define their relationship with Moscow, and Madam President: Is America ready to send Hillary Clinton to the White House?
+Goldenberg has written two books: Pride of Small Nations: The Caucasus and Post-Soviet Disorder (1994), about the three countries in the Caucasus which had become independent of Russia after the collapse of the Soviet Union, as well as Chechnya and other non-Slavic republics seeking to redefine their relationship with Moscow, and Madam President: Is America ready to send Hillary Clinton to the White House?
 (2007), which focused on Clinton's political career and her first presidential campaign to become the Democrats' candidate for the following year's election.